 6-Cleanses your kidneys and facilitates

 Boat Pose, known as navasana pose, is great for your belly and kidneys.
 It helps these organs do their job of cleaning your body.
 This pose also boosts blood flow to your abdomen, which can help with detoxing and making your organs work better.
-Practicing Boat Pose regularly can really enhance your energy and overall health!
+Practicing Boat Pose regularly can significantly enhance your energy and overall health!

 7-straighten your legs-